fjcalzado/Asynchronous-Javascript/readme.md

 - Concurrency makes tasks to progress simultaneously.
 Parallelism is a special case of concurrency where tasks execute literally at the same time.
 - These tasks can be CPU intensive.
 They are called CPU-bound operations and carry code to be run in our application.
 I/O-bound operations, on the other hand, do not execute in our programm flow but in an external context.
 They are intended to access devices or resources as servers, databases, files, etc.
 - I/O-bound operations can be blocking or non-blocking, depending on whether the thread is locked or not, and synchronous or asynchronous, in case the execution is sequential or the response comes at some point in the future.
 - Javascript is intended for web applications with I/O-bound operations in mind.
 It uses an asynchronous non-blocking model with a single-threaded event loop.
+- Event loop model allows to dispatch asynchronous notifications concurrently, but also can be exhausted and make application performance decrease if not understood correctly.
 - Parallelism is slowly starting to appear in Javascript.